aya-alsek/BuildWise/docs/discovery/stakeholder-analysis.md

 ## 3. Individual Users

-Individual users are the primary focus of BuildWise.
+Individual Software Engineering learners are the primary focus of BuildWise.

-### 3.1 Software Engineering Students
+Different users may use BuildWise in different contexts, including:

-Software Engineering students are the main initial users of BuildWise, particularly students working on graduation or practical software projects.
+* Final-year Software Engineering students working on graduation projects.
+* Recent Software Engineering graduates working on personal or portfolio projects.
+* Software Engineering trainees or independent learners working on practical projects.

+Although their contexts and circumstances may differ, they may share a common need: applying Software Engineering knowledge through a structured process while building a real software project.

+### 3.1 Individual Software Engineering Learners

 **Interests and Needs:**